Kaldei/KCN/content/_index.md

   </header>
   <div class="entry-content">
     <p>
-      This category gathers notes that detail the use of all the cybersecurity tools I encountered (most of them are offensive tools).</br>
+      This category gathers notes that detail the use of all the cybersecurity tools I encountered (most of them are offensive tools).
       There is no particular organization here: theses notes are sorted in alphabetical order.
     </p>
   </div>